 R. The Lord has done great things for us; we are filled with joy.

+Restore our fortunes, O LORD, like the torrents in the southern desert.
 This sounds a lot likeSirach 11:12-13 & 21-22Those who sow in tears shall reap rejoicing.

 R. The Lord has done great things for us; we are filled with joy.